NobleB312/nobleb312/README.md

 ### Hey there!
-My name is Vincent | &nbsp;&nbsp; I like all things security related, learning red team tactics to bring to the blue side!
+My name is Vincent | &nbsp; I like all things security related, learning red team tactics to bring to the blue side!
 I also really like to code!

 ----